Different types of hormone replacement therapy (HRT) are available.

 - oestrogen – types used include estradiol, estrone and estriol

-- progestogen – a synthetic version of the hormone progesterone, such as dydrogesterone, medroxyprogesterone, norethisterone and levonorgestrel
+- progestogen – either a synthetic version of the hormone progesterone (such as dydrogesterone, medroxyprogesterone, norethisterone and levonorgestrel), or a version called micronised progesterone (sometimes called body identical, or natural) that is chemically identical to the human hormone

 HRT involves either taking both of these hormones (combined HRT) or just taking oestrogen (oestrogen-only HRT).

-Oestrogen-only HRT is usually only recommended for women who have had their womb removed during a hysterectomy.
+Oestrogen-only HRT is usually only recommended if you have had your womb removed during a hysterectomy.

 Ways of taking HRT